mcohen01/node-quickbooks/README.md

 <a name="getClass" />
 #### getClass(id, callback)

-Retrieves the Class from Quickbooks
+Retrieves the Class from QuickBooks

 __Arguments__